 - Prepared 3 weeks of the syllabus that constituted my section of the class and taught those classes

-HC 505: American Religious History with Dr. Helen Jin Kim
+HC 505: History of Christianity in America with Dr. Helen Jin Kim

 - Spring 2019: 40 students

 REL 270: Sacred Drugs with Dr. Gary Laderman

 - Spring 2018: 272 students

 REL 322: Religion and Sexuality with Dr. Gary Laderman

 Online Teaching Associate:

 REL 209: History of Religions in America with Dr. Gary Laderman